asaha718/Dappedup/README.md

 [DappedUp Live Link ](https://dappedup.herokuapp.com/#/)

 DappedUp is my attempt at a full stack clone of LinkedIn.
-Currently still in progress but current features include logging in, signing up, logging out and updating your profile.
+Current features include logging in, signing up, logging out and updating your profile.
 Future features that will be creating posts, viewing jobs from companies and applying to those job postings.

 ## Technologies
 * React